 Navigate your browser to

 Once you connected, you will be redirected to portainer “Dashboard”.
 From the dashboard, you can see the number of running and stopped containers, number of downloaded docker images, number of volumes and networks.

 Container list :The containers section provides a view of all available containers.
 You can see details about the containers such as state (Running, Stopped, paused), name, image name, IP address, ports number, and ownership.

 Portainer allows you to quickly deploy (with in 2 clicks) container from template list.
 If so, how to do? just navigate to

 Application templates and click on the template which you want to deploy, then enter the container name and choose the network type.
 Finally click

 Deploy the container button to create it.
-For demonstration purpose, we are going to create a new container using Http template.
-It will take few sec to setup.
+For demonstration purpose, we are going to create a new container using HTTP template.
+It will take few seconds to setup.

 Now, I can see the new HTTP container which I deployed few mins back.